Tan-JunWei/CTF-Writeups/content/Knowledge/Linux Directory Structure.md

 >	- This is the top-level directory of the file system.
 It contains all the files required to boot the Linux system before other filesystems are mounted.
 It must also contain all required executables and libraries required to boot the remaining filesystems.
 >
 >`/bin` : contains essential & ready to run binaries
 >	- This directory contains _binaries_, which are some of the applications and programs a user can run.
-These are also known as user executable files.
+These are also known as user executable files, and are available to all users.
 >	- These include common Linux commands such as `cat`, `rm` and `mv`.
 >
 >`/boot` : contains bootloader files